Sammy-John/scheduling-project/documentation/PRODUCT.md

 ### v1 — Prototype Phase

-The initial version of Solva was an exploratory prototype.
+The initial version of Solva was exploratory.

-Its purpose was to:
-- Test layout and navigation ideas
-- Explore multiple service-based use cases
-- Gather early feedback
+It helped clarify:
-- Understand where complexity emerged
+- What complexity emerges quickly
+- What features add friction
+- What does *not* belong in a solo-first tool

-v1 successfully clarified *what not to build*.
+v1 clarified the direction.

 ---

-### v1.1 — Product Rebuild
+### v1.1 — Product Definition Phase

-v1.1 marks a deliberate shift from exploration to **product definition**.

-The focus is now:
-- One clear use case (cleaning)
-- Fewer features
-- Stronger structure
-- A foundation that can grow without rewrites
+v1.1 formalises Solva as:

+> A scheduling + invoicing tool for independent cleaners.

+This version:

+- Narrows to one persona (independent cleaner)
+- Introduces lightweight invoicing
+- Closes the workflow loop:
+  - Schedule → Complete → Invoice → Paid
+- Removes experimental UI patterns
+- Establishes a stable, maintainable foundation

-This version is about getting the **core right**.
+This version is about getting the **core loop correct**, not expanding features.

 ---

 ## Target User

 Solva is built for:

-- Solo cleaning operators
+- Independent cleaning operators
-- Independent service providers
+- Solo service providers
-- Small, owner-operated businesses
+- Owner-operated residential cleaning businesses

 Typical characteristics:

-- One person running bookings and work
+- One person running bookings and billing
-- Repeat clients
+- 10–25 repeat clients
-- Predictable services
-- Limited time to manage tools
+- Weekly or fortnightly jobs
+- Bills monthly or per visit
+- Works in low-signal environments
+- Runs the business entirely from their phone

 Solva assumes no technical background.